 Of course, this isn’t a world I want to live in.
 I would never want anyone to feel that their consensual relationships were wrong.
 So, why would I want to exist in a mononormative world either?
 A world that taught me there is only one way to have a happy relationship when it turns out — SURPRISE — there isn’t.
 A world that has made the relationship escalator of dating, moving in, marriage, mortgage and babies an indicator of whether your relationship (and life) has value.
 A world where your relationship is regarded as a failure unless you stay together until one of you dies.
 It’s all a bit intense and morbid, right?

 Monogamy under threat

 Mononormativity is the reason why people stay in monogamous relationships, especially marriages, for years or even decades when they’re unhappy.
-To break-up, to divorce, to admit that ‘the one’ may no longer be right for you is seen as a failure.
-Yet spending a large portion of your life so unhappy isn’t?
+To break up, to divorce, to admit that ‘the one’ may no longer be right for you is seen as a failure.
+Yet spending a large portion of your life so unhappy, isn’t it?
 This is so sad and so frustrating.
 Why can’t we accept that it’s ok to change?
 Why can’t we do away with this whole ’till death do you part’ business and turn it into ‘I love you so much I’m going to give you space to grow’.